 That being said, as a freelance artist, these self-doubts can hurt us by underpricing our work, which isn't a way to start in your first illustration jobs.

 - Your costs of doing business and living

 - The value of your creative solution to your client's problem

-Let’s say her name is Stefania.
+Let’s say her name is Monica.

-She’s worked for a small advertising agency as a graphic designer for the past four years but she’s now ready to go out on her own as an illustrator.
+She’s worked at a normal office job for the past few years but she’s now ready to go out on her own.
 She’s creative by nature so she struggles with the business stuff.

 Here’s what I (Chris) would tell her:

 Define your rate: This will be the foundation on which we will build your pricing.
 (Let’s say it’s $450/day for Monica.)

 Estimate the total hours to finish a project: Remember, illustration pricing isn't solely based on creative hours when you're illustrating.
 This includes phone calls, emails, time for revisions, and taxes – which most new illustrators forget about.
 Let’s say she estimates this project will take 14 days arrives at $6,300.00 USD as an estimate.